ManukMinasyan/vue-functional-calendar/README.md

 * src The following App.vue has a demo for reference.
 * If there are other issues or versions, functionally incompatible mail communication manuk.minasyan1@gmail.com

+To develop this package, I used the component vue-calendar-component.